These Bang Bang Shrimp Tacos are a healthier version of the Bonefish Grill favourite – you're gonna have these tacos on repeat, trust me!

 You can put whatever you’re craving on your bang bang shrimp tacos!
 I personally like serving them with pico de gallo, coleslaw and some chopped cilantro, but you could also top them with salsa, sour cream, guacamole or chopped tomatoes.

 Bang bang sauce is a creamy and spicy sauce that pairs beautifully with fried shrimp.
-The sauce is made of mayonnaise, sweet chili sauce and sriracha (or another hot sauce of your liking) mixed together.
-These are the base ingredients, but there are other ingredients, like honey, that you can add into the mix to enrich the flavours.
+The sauce is made of mayonnaise, sweet chili sauce and sriracha (or another hot sauce of your liking).

 This bang bang shrimp taco recipe has 467 calories per serving and one serving has three tacos.
 The Bonefish Grill version has 1070 calories per serving, so you’re saving a ton of calories by making these tacos at home!